Smart Learning or Screen Overload? The Pros and Cons of Educational Apps

 I’m a child of the 70s and 80s myself, so even the computers at my college were sparse and extremely unsophisticated.
 We regularly used typewriters to complete our papers.
-Heck, we even had 15 tenants sharing two phone lines in a house.
+Heck, I even lived in a house with 15 women, and we shared two phone lines.
 Can you imagine?
 The horror!

 Pros and cons of educational apps